A duality theoretic view on limits of finite structures: Extended version: Preliminaries

-A \emph{compact ordered space} is a pair $(X,\leq)$ where $X$ is a compact space and $\leq$ is a partial order on $X$ which is closed in the product topology of $X\times X$.
-(Note that such a space is automatically Hausdorff.)
+A \emph{compact ordered space} is a pair $(X,\leq)$ consisting of a compact space $X$ and a partial order $\leq$ on $X$ closed in the product topology of $X\times X$.
+(Note that such a space is always Hausdorff.)
 A compact ordered space is a \emph{Priestley space} provided it is \emph{totally order-disconnected}.
-That is, for all $x,y\in X$ such that $x\not\leq y$, there is a \emph{clopen} (\ie \ simultaneously closed and open) $C\subseteq X$ which is an up-set for $\leq$, and satisfies $x\in C$ but $y\notin C$.
-We recall the construction of the Priestley space of a distributive lattice $D$.\footnote{Throughout, we assume all distributive lattices are bounded, with the bottom and top elements denoted by $0$ and $1$, respectively.
-Further, lattice homomorphisms are required to preserve these bounds.}
+That is, for all $x,y\in X$ such that $x\not\leq y$, there is a \emph{clopen} (\ie \ simultaneously closed and open) set $C\subseteq X$ that is an up-set for $\leq$ and satisfies $x\in C$ but $y\notin C$.

+Next, we recall the construction of the Priestley space of a distributive lattice\footnote{Throughout, we assume all distributive lattices are bounded, with the bottom and top elements denoted by $0$ and $1$, respectively.
+Further, lattice homomorphisms are required to preserve these bounds.} $D$.
 A non-empty proper subset $F\subset D$ is a \emph{prime filter} if it is \emph{(i)} upward closed (in the natural order of $D$), \emph{(ii)} closed under finite meets, and \emph{(iii)} if $a\vee b\in F$, either $a\in F$ or $b\in F$.
 Denote by $X_D$ the set of all prime filters of $D$.
 By Stone's Prime Filter Theorem, the map

 is an embedding.
 Priestley's insight was that $D$ can be recovered from $X_D$, if the latter is equipped with the inclusion order and the topology generated by the sets of the form $\sem[a]$ and their complements.
 This makes $X_D$ into a Priestley space---the \emph{dual space} of $D$---and the map $\sem$ is an isomorphism between $D$ and the lattice of clopen up-sets of $X_D$.
 Conversely, any Priestley space $X$ is the dual space of the lattice of its clopen up-sets.
 We call the latter the \emph{dual lattice} of $X$.